KoljaB/TurnVoice/README.md

 You need to have [Rubberband](https://breakfastquay.com/rubberband/) command-line utility installed (needed for pitchpreserve timestretching audios)

-You need to have [Deezer's Spleeter](https://github.com/deezer/spleeter) command-line utility installed to use audio preservation
+You need to have [Deezer's Spleeter](https://github.com/deezer/spleeter) command-line utility installed to use audio preservation (install python 3.8 and then run 'pipx install spleeter --python /path/to/python3.8')

 ## Installation